Giacbotta/Giacbotta.github.io/README.md

 - One post a week.
 - Real numbers only.
 No estimate presented as data.
-- Every metric reported with its absolute value and its change, never the percentage alone.
-- Fixed metric set week over week.
-The comparison only works if the series is stable.
-- Mistakes get written with numbers, not apologies.
+- Diary with experiments, learnings and failures

 ## Metrics tracked

 Total deposits.
-Revenue.
-Average revenue per deposit.
+Revenues.
 Occupancy rate.
+Margins.
 Customer acquisition cost.
 Website sessions.
 Website conversion rate.

 Success criterion for the experiment: margin up and my hours down, in the same week.